 What was interesting is that the vast majority of diapers are made in the United States.
 And that the major name-brand diapers were all US made, and even the store brand diapers were made in America too!
 Most of the eco-friendly diapers are not made in the US.

 One note of clarification, while I’m saying these brands are made in the USA, I do not know where the materials they use to make the diapers are from.
-I take that to mean that the diapers are “made” in the US from components that might not be from around here.
-Maybe all the brands assemble the diapers in the USA from foreign components, or maybe they don’t.
-We don’t know.
+Most diaper brands state that they are "made in the US from foreign and domestic components".
+I take that to mean that the diapers are assembled in the US from components that might not be from around here.

-Walmart's Parent's Choice diapers boasts that their diapers are made in the USA with 75% or more US materials.
+Walmart's Parent's Choice diapers boasts that their diapers are made in the USA with 60% or more US materials (down from 75%).
 It's printed on their packaging now, so they're not fooling around.